DebuggingLast Updated: 2021-02-02

 du, and similar commands.

 Application usage refers to the size of the data you are processing with Grouparoo.
-Are there more Profiles or Events than normal?
+Are there more Profiles or Imports than normal?
 Is your database filling up?
 Check these by connecting to each database in the Data Tier directly and reporting its usage metrics, like number of rows, slow queries, etc.

 Has something you depend on changed recently that may have broken things?
 For Grouparoo, these kinds of changes usually look like changes to